AxIS8/AxIS8/README.md

-- 👋 Hi, my name is Taylor Mason
+- 👋 Hi, my name is Cynthia Van Meter or TJ
 - 👀 I’m interested in data science, and physical engineering to construct and design rollercoasters.
 - 🌱 I’m currently learning machine learning for python
 - 💞️ I’m looking to collaborate on Ai projects to create systems to test the strength and durability of rollercoasters
 - 📫 How to reach me tjmason814@gmail.com or tmason2019@fau.edu
-- 😄 Pronouns: he/him
+- 😄 Pronouns: She/her
 - ⚡ Fun fact: I bench 315lbs

 <!---